Best places to retire in Languedoc

 The sparsely populated department of Lozere is your dream location if you really want to get away from it all and enjoy the great outdoors.
 It’s probably the least popular location when it comes to foreign investors, but that’s perhaps because they’re searching for something more Mediterranean and less rugged than Lozere, which is home to the Gorges du Tarn, France’s most impressive canyon.

 Most of the towns are based around farming land and the capital city Mende is a sweet yet subdued place.
-Property prices here are £1,100/sqm2, which is among the cheapest you’ll find in Languedoc.
+Property prices here in June 2024 are £1,100/sqm2, which is among the cheapest you’ll find in Languedoc.

 Villages in this department are very rural and secluded.
 Despite the cheaper prices, this area will only appeal to the few.